 What is the ideal heart rate range for each race distance?

-If you have been practicing sports for some time, mainly running, you will have already noticed that the maximum capacity that our body is able to offer during a competition or training will be based on the time during which we will demand our body to accomplish that task.
+It is likely that if you have been practicing sports for some time, mainly running, you have noticed that the maximum capacity that our body is able to offer during a race or training depends on the time in which we demand that maximum effort from our body.

-• To run a marathon, our body must be exposed to physical effort for a few hours, so if we bring our body to its maximum capacity quickly, it is likely that we will not be able to finish the race because of the overexertion that we will be causing.
+• To run a marathon, our body must be exposed to physical effort for a few hours, so if we take our body to its maximum capacity quickly, most likely we will not be able to finish the race because of the overexertion that we will be causing.

-What is the ideal heart rate range for each race distance? effort
+What is the ideal heart rate range for each running distance, effort

-This maximum capacity that our body can withstand is based on our heart rate range.
+This maximum capacity that our body can resist is based on the range of pulsations of our heart.
 The higher the number of beats per minute, the more overloaded our body will be and if we are not in adequate physical condition this can lead to major health problems.

 How to measure heart rate?

-The first thing we must know is the maximum range of pulsations that our heart is capable of producing.
-To find this out in a simple way we can apply a simple equation.
+The first thing to know is the maximum range of pulsations that our heart is capable of producing.
+To know it in a simple way we can apply a simple equation.

-It is a scientific fact that the maximum capacity of any heart is 200 beats per minute, however, for every year we live it has been shown that the heart beats one less time per minute .
+It is a scientific fact that the maximum capacity of any heart is 200 beats per minute, however, for every year we live it has been shown that the heart beats once less per minute.

-Thus, to know the maximum number of beats that our heart can support per minute, we will have to subtract our age from those 200 beats.
+Thus, to know the maximum number of beats that our heart can withstand per minute, we will have to subtract our age from those 200 beats.

 For example, a 40-year-old person can expose his or her heart to a maximum of 160 beats per minute, although this will also depend on the person's physical condition and state of health.

 In order to have a more accurate data that adapts to our conditions, it will be necessary to perform more specific tests, such as the stress test, the maximum resting heart rate tests, the maximal test and other tests that are performed by professionals in controlled environments.
-Let us remember that a sedentary person of 40 years of age and a high performance athlete also of 40 years of age will have different pulse values, because the athlete will have already prepared his body for a certain performance.
+Let's remember that a sedentary person of 40 years old and a high performance athlete also of 40 years old will have different pulse values, because the athlete will have already prepared his body for a certain performance.

 What is the ideal heart rate range for each race distance, heart rate monitor